The Virgin and the Gypsy (film)

 The Virgin and the Gypsy is a 1970 British drama film directed by Christopher Miles and starring Joanna Shimkus and Franco Nero.
 The screenplay by Alan Plater was based on the novella of the same name by D. H. Lawrence.
-The film was voted ‘Best Film of the Year” by both the UK and USA critics.
+The film was voted "Best Film of the Year" by both the UK and USA critics.

 Plot

-Based on a 1928 novella by D. H. Lawrence, published posthumously in 1930, the film follows Yvette, who with her sister Lucille, return from the relative freedom of a French finishing school to their home, a gloomy rectory in the Midlands.
+Based on a 1928 novella by D. H. Lawrence, published posthumously in 1930, the film follows Yvette, who with her sister Lucille, returns from the relative freedom of a French finishing school to their home, a gloomy rectory in the Midlands.
 There is immediate tension with her father, a pedantic country rector, her prim maiden aunt Cissie, and her aged grandmother who insidiously rules the house with a rod of matriarchal iron.
 Yvette’s only real contacts are with her sister Lucille, the seemingly quiet non-entity Uncle Fred and Mary the housemaid.

-Yvette feels imprisoned not only by the family, but also the rather empty- headed bright young things of the parish, among whom is Leo Wetherall, an industrialist’s son who is in love with her.
+Yvette feels imprisoned not only by the family, but also the rather empty-headed bright young things of the parish, among whom is Leo Wetherall, an industrialist’s son who is in love with her.
 During a frivolous car ride with Leo and friends they encounter a gypsy on his cart, a dark arrogant man of few words, who stops the car asking if the ladies want their fortunes told.
-At the gypsy’s encampment his wife tells Yvette her fortune, telling her to beware of the voice of the water, this remark and the gypsy himself make a deep impression on Yvette.
+At the gypsy’s encampment his wife tells Yvette her fortune, telling her to beware of the voice of the water; this remark and the gypsy himself make a deep impression on Yvette.

 Returning to the encampment the following week, she meets a neighbour Mrs Fawcett and her lover Major Eastwood; their obvious defiance of social convention appeals to Yvette, and they become close friends.
 This friendship creates further tensions in the rectory as her father disapproves of the Eastwoods, and refuses to admit them to a concert Yvette had organised to raise money for her father’s church.
 Later Yvette gives the funds raised from the concert to the gypsies in revenge.

 Recognising the symptoms of rebellion in his wife before she left him, the rector threatens Yvette if she does not change her ways and forbids her to see the Eastwoods again.
 Temporarily defeated, Yvette says goodbye to the Eastwoods, and they discuss her relationship with the gypsy.
 On her way biking home, she sees the gypsy’s horse tethered to an old barn door, and on looking briefly inside she sees the gypsy and Mary making love, and for the first time is aware of the man as a reality, not part of a juvenile fantasy.

 During Leo’s 21st birthday party, Yvette slaps him in front of everyone, so denying him what he thinks is his right to marry her.
 From here on the drama deepens, and the voice of the water delivers a surprising and liberating denouement at the end of the film.